 On the front are 1/4″ and 1/8″ heaphone output jacks.
 Top right on the unit are the main two USBs (moved from one on the left, one on the right on previous XDJ systems).

-Meanwhile, around the back are three Link Ethernet-style sockets for adding CDJs to channels 3 and 4 and Extension; a third USB this time for a computer; a full set of outputs (balanced booth 1/4″ jack, balanced XLR master, unbalanced RCA master, balanced 1/4″ jack Send); line/phone inputs for channels 3/4 plus a ground pole; an Aux input; two balanced omnijacks for mics; and a kettle-style power socket, plus on/off switch.
+Meanwhile, around the back are three Link Ethernet-style sockets for adding CDJs to channels 3 and 4 and Extension; a third USB this time for a computer; a full set of outputs (balanced booth 1/4″ jack, balanced XLR master, unbalanced RCA master, balanced 1/4″ jack Send); line/phono inputs for channels 3/4 plus a ground pole; an Aux input; two balanced omnijacks for mics; and a kettle-style power socket, plus on/off switch.

 There are inputs and outputs, then, for pretty much everything you could imagine, save an 1/8″ minijack input for the Aux, and a Record Out.

-So to close our Pioneer XDJ-XZ review, let’s sum up.
+So to close our Pioneer DJ XDJ-XZ review, let’s sum up.
 There is a lot to like here, not least the price for what you get, which is (sorry, Pioneer…) uncharacteristically reasonable – one would guess this could be due to the competition offered by Denon DJ’s Prime 4 unit, which is the competition everyone will be comparing this to.

 To fence that one off, then: The Prime 4 is much more powerful, with four standalone channels, a vastly superior screen, on-board track analysis and key sync (two examples of features enabled by its modern built-in CPU), and frankly is a little more practical too (the XDJ-XZ is, remember, huge…).

 But the Prime 4 doesn’t feel like Pioneer gear – and for many, that’ll be the point.
 This looks and feels just like using club gear, and with Serato or Rekordbox, will be a dream for many DJs.
-In a ways, the standalone functionality is a bonus.
+In a way, the standalone functionality is a bonus.

 DJs used to playing on Pioneer club gear with USB nearly always only use two channels anyway, not least because the majority of venues only have two CDJs and CDJs don’t offer deck layering – so again, for such DJs, the XDJ-XZ will offer all they could want.

-The hardest thing to swallow will probably be the underwhelming 7″ touchscreen, which as I mentioned earler does feel a little bit dwarfed on this unit.
+The hardest thing to swallow will probably be the underwhelming 7″ touchscreen, which as I mentioned earlier does feel a little bit dwarfed on this unit.
 But again as mentioned earlier, many XDJ users will be used to it, and if it ain’t broke…

 Size is worth talking about.
 To some DJs, the size of this unit will be a bonus – it just looks “the part”.
 To others, it will be simply too big – it’s heavy (13kg), and impractical, especially once in a flightcase.
 Mobile DJs carrying around a load of gear in a trailer probably won’t care.
 Small venues with it permanently installed, equally.
 DJs wanting a powerful controller that they can travel with?
 No. So whether you like the size will be entirely based upon your requirements.